kenchase/dalen-find-allergist/readme.txt

 The Dalen Find Allergist plugin provides a comprehensive directory system for allergists and immunologists across Canada.
 Built specifically for the Canadian Society of Allergy and Clinical Immunology (CSACI), this plugin offers advanced search capabilities with location-based filtering, Wild Apricot SSO integration, and a complete admin panel for centralized management.

-**Version 0.9.1** represents a major refactoring and optimization with 30% reduction in plugin size, 100% WordPress coding standards compliance, enhanced security, and production-ready architecture.
+**Version 0.99** represents continued optimization with Wild Apricot SSO integration enhancements, code cleanup, and improved plugin architecture while maintaining all core functionality.

 = Key Features =